Best gold ETFs: Top funds for investing in gold

 Bankrate selected its top funds based on the following criteria:

-- U.S. funds that appear in ETF.com’s screener for gold ETFs
+- U.S. funds that appear in ETF.com’s screener for gold or materials ETFs

-- Assets under management of at least $1 billion
+- Assets under management of at least $900 million

 - Expense ratios under 0.60 percent